-Obviously, a confirmed and successful cryptojacking attack of a data centre can indicate the presence of a security gap that could be leveraged by further attacks – which could be devastating for a business’s continuity and reputation.
+Obviously, a confirmed and successful cryptojacking attack of a data center can indicate the presence of a security gap that could be leveraged by further attacks – which could be devastating for a business’s continuity and reputation.

 Bitdefender says mining for cryptocurrencies puts sustained stress on the hardware components being used – specifically CPU and GPU – which may degrade their capabilities a lot faster than estimated.

-“Speeding up CPU cycles heavily impacts consolidation ratios and virtualisation density in your data centre.
+“Speeding up CPU cycles heavily impacts consolidation ratios and virtualisation density in your data center.
 Which is why when workloads are infected by cryptojacking, most infrastructure admins or dev-ops quickly solve the situation by increasing resources on the workloads to bring services on-line,” the report states.

 “At this point, some don’t investigate further, content that the problems are solved.
 Constant throttling of CPUs and GPU at 100 percent ultimately burns them out, rendering them useless.
-This directly translates into operational costs for the data centre as they need to be quickly replaced so as not to affect performance.”
+This directly translates into operational costs for the data center as they need to be quickly replaced so as not to affect performance.”

 And then there is power consumption.
-CPU’s under constant constrain will use more power equating to accumulated IaaS bills with no apparent cause, forcing data centres to purchase more resources to reestablish critical services.
+CPU’s under constant constrain will use more power equating to accumulated IaaS bills with no apparent cause, forcing data centers to purchase more resources to reestablish critical services.

 According to Bitdefender, the amount of energy consumed is turning into a real economic problem as powerlines are becoming overburdened and hardware prices are going through the roof – particularly graphics cards.